boltops-tools/terraspace-docs/_docs/install/standalone.md

 ## How It Works

-The standalone installer packages are published daily.
+The standalone installer packages are built within a few minutes of the terraspace gem release.
 Here are also details on how the standalone installer works: [Standalone Details]({% link _docs/install/standalone/details.md %}).